• Skip to primary navigation

 There are five pre-Columbian structures that are still visible in Izamal!
 So, if you’re in the mood for more archeology and exercise, here are the names of the others: Itzamatul, El Conejo, Habuk, and Kabul.
 Check the map at the end of the post for the locations!

-At this point, we were sweating profusely and ready to jump in some water!
-Izamal is not a place full of must-see attractions, but instead, a place to take it easy and enjoy some downtime.
+After going up, we were sweating profusely and ready to jump in some water!
 For us, that meant lounging by a pool and drinking some Tecate at our hotel as the Mexican sun slowly melted away.

 For dinner, we suggest making your way over to Zamna for another chance to eat in the open air under a thatched roof.
-There’s just something about a warm breeze while eating fresh hand made tortillas, ya know?
-They offer all the gastronomy of the Yucatán, but they also have a few special items, like rabbit or deer.
+There’s just something about a warm breeze while eating fresh handmade tortillas, ya know?
+They offer all the gastronomy of the Yucatán, but they also have a few special items.

 Almost every night (Monday – Saturday) at 8:30pm there is a video mapping show.
 It starts on Calle 31 right next to Cañones Park.
 The show honors local history and traditions and is projected onto building walls at five different spots in town.
 The video is in Spanish, but even if you’re not fluent, you’ll still get the idea.